jfishe/panvimwiki/CONTRIBUTING.md

 use the template
 [located here](https://github.com/sergiocorreia/panflute/blob/master/docs/source/_static/template.py).

-Plain text pre-filters follow a similar format but do not use panflute.
+Plain text pre-filters follow a similar format but do not use `panflute`.

 ### Submit an issue